 Many factory cars today come with what is called a component set-up or component speakers.
-These speakers that are also known by some as separates consist of a mid-range driver, a high range tweeter, and typically a crossover which separate the frequencies going to each speaker.
-Depending on the speaker size, sending the wrong type of frequencies can lead to premature wear and blown voice coils in the speaker.
+These component car speakers (also known by some as separates) consist of a mid-range driver, a high range tweeter, and typically a crossover which separate the frequencies going to each speaker.
+Depending on the car speakers size, sending the wrong type of frequencies can lead to premature wear and blown voice coils in the speaker.
 The crossover minimizes this, by making sure only the sound range that is supposed to go to the speaker gets through.

 Components are most common in the 5.25 and 6.5 inch sizes, but we offer a huge selection including those sizes and 4×6 component plates, 5×7 or 6×8 components, and even 6×9 components for the newer Toyotas, Chrysler, and Dodge vehicles.
 Call or come by your local Audio Express/Quality Auto Sound and check out our component speakers from JL Audio, Kenwood, Infinity, JBL, Alpine, Kicker and more.